chronicleprotocol/aggor/docs/Deployment.md

 - `UNI_USE_TOKEN_0_AS_BASE`: Whether Uniswap's token0 is the base asset
     - Note that value must either `true` or `false`

+Note that an `.env.example` file is provided in the project root.
+To set all environment variables at once, create a copy of the file and rename the copy to `.env`, adjust the variables' values, and run `source .env`.

 ## Code Adjustments

 Adjust the name of the `Aggor` instance to deploy inside `script/Aggor.s.sol`.